WITCodingClub/calendar/readme.md

 On top of this, we need a server to host the calendar URL (and for updating).

 ## Other
-Ideally the site for this will be built in Svelte/Typescript.
+Ideally the site/chrome extension for this will be built in Svelte/Typescript.
 Why?
 Because it's simple & efficient.

 Allow for generating an ICS per class/only importing specific classes?